HRI-EU/rosenv/README.md

-# Rosenv - Lightweight ROS System Installation Tool
+# Robenv - Lightweight ROS System Installation Tool

-Welcome to Rosenv, a lightweight Command-Line Interface (CLI) tool designed to simplify the installation and management of ROS (Robot Operating System) systems.
-With Rosenv, you can effortlessly create and install ROS systems in a virtual environment without requiring root privileges or relying on git submodules.
+Welcome to Robenv, a lightweight Command-Line Interface (CLI) tool designed to simplify the installation and management of ROS (Robot Operating System) systems.
+With Robenv, you can effortlessly create and install ROS systems in a virtual environment without requiring root privileges or relying on git submodules.
 This tool empowers you to easily package and deploy ROS systems, enhancing portability and enabling hassle-free development.

-By encapsulating the ROS system within a virtual environment, Rosenv isolates the dependencies, ensuring that the installation remains self-contained.
+By encapsulating the ROS system within a virtual environment, Robenv isolates the dependencies, ensuring that the installation remains self-contained.
 This approach eliminates conflicts with existing ROS installations or other system packages, enabling you to experiment with different ROS configurations or work on multiple projects simultaneously without interference.

-Rosenv streamlines the process of setting up and managing ROS systems, making it an ideal tool for researchers, roboticists, and ROS enthusiasts.
-Whether you are exploring new algorithms, developing robotics applications, or working on collaborative projects, Rosenv provides a seamless environment for installing and managing ROS systems.
+Robenv streamlines the process of setting up and managing ROS systems, making it an ideal tool for researchers, roboticists, and ROS enthusiasts.
+Whether you are exploring new algorithms, developing robotics applications, or working on collaborative projects, Robenv provides a seamless environment for installing and managing ROS systems.

 [<img height="80px" src="assets/hri.png"/>](https://honda-ri.de)